MartTave/bachelor-report/bachelor_thesis.typ

 As expected, we can see that the drop in temporal resolution translate to a drop in the number of bib read and time recorded.
 Some parameters of the system could be optimized to work best at 15 FPS (number of frame recorded before line, slope of the depth evolution etc...).
 But this comparison gives a good idea of the impact of this change.

 This shows us a great strength of our current system, the bib reading system has a great accuracy, as even with less frame, we see a drop in recall, but none in accuracy.
+Which ensure that the system does not fail silently, and allow for a human intervention to fix the issue.